Milovan Rajevac will be paid up to the end of September - NSA

-The Serbian trainer, who was on a monthly salary of $30,000 was sacked after Ghana's disastrous showing at the Africa Cup of Nations.
+The Serbian trainer, who was on a monthly salary of $30,000 was sacked after Ghana's disastrous campaign in the 2021 Africa Cup of Nations.

 "Coach Milovan Rajevac will be paid up to the end of September that is when his contract with Ghana will expire," said Majeed Bawa on Sikka FM.